 ssh-keygen -b 4096

-Since we've created a non-root user, we'll copy the public key for that user, as root access isn't needed.
+Since we’re using a non-root user, we’ll copy the key for that user instead.

-To enable key authentication, copy the public key to the server using the following command on your computer:
+To enable key-based access for your non-root user, copy the public key to the server using:

 PasswordAuthentication no